 Table of Contents

-What is Session Replay Technology
+What is Session Recording Technology

 Session replay is the precise replication of a user’s interaction on a website or web application as the user perceives them.
 Session replay recreates user actions on the site or app using logged user actions like mouse movements, clicks, page views, scrolling, tapping and more.